Peteribrahim1/countries/README.md

    I made use of these package to check for network connection related problems on the app.

 ## CHALLENGES FACED AND HOW I OVERCAME
    I had challenge with sorting data from the API but i used stackoverflow and google to get solutions that helped me solve the problem.
-I also discovered that the API    some mssing data like some continents have no data while others have.
+I also discovered that the API    has some mssing data like some continents have no data while others have, and some few other missing data.

 ## FEATURES I WOULD LOVE TO ADD IF I HAD MORE TIME
    Automatic language detector.